Thursday, July 16, 2026

 That puts it in rare territory: an EV priced close enough to tempt buyers who would normally be looking at a petrol hatchback or small sedan.

-That is why the refreshed EX2 is worth watching here.
+That is why the refreshed Xingyuan is worth watching here.
 Many Malaysians would be eager to know what Geely has changed, because those updates could point to where the e.MAS 5 might head later.

 The biggest change is battery size.